Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Main/9_Camera_TFT_Test.rst

 It is necessary to change the settings in Arduino IDE before clicking the Uploading button, as shown below.

-:red:`Caution: Incorrect settings will result in compilation error or uploading failure.
+:combo:`red font-bolder:Caution: Incorrect settings will result in compilation error or uploading failure.
 To achieve desired result, please configure exactly the same as below.`

 .. image:: ../_static/imgs/Main/9_Camera_TFT_Test/Chapter09_02.png
     :align: center